 UAPD can be contacted by telephone, emergency/information phones, in person and by email.
-By telephone, UAPD may be reached by dialing 911 or 52222 if it is an emergency.
-Extension 52222 may also be used for non-emergencies (575-2222 from off-campus telephones).
+By telephone, UAPD may be reached by dialing 911 or 2222 if it is an emergency.
+Extension 2222 may also be used for non-emergencies (575-2222 from cellular and off-campus telephones).

 Outside on university grounds, one may use the emergency/information phones located across the campus and in selected parking lots.
-The phones are also located in all elevators on campus and throughout the parking deck.
+The phones are also located in all elevators on campus and throughout the parking decks.
 The phones are a direct connection to UAPD Communications Center.
 UAPD Communications Center personnel can supply information or dispatch officers as necessary.
-UAPD officers in vehicles, on foot, or on bicycles are eager to be of assistance and may be contacted directly.
+UAPD officers in vehicles, on foot, on bicycles or on Segways are eager to be of assistance and may be contacted directly.

-The email address for UAPD is <uapdinfo@cavern.uark.edu>.
+The email address for UAPD is uapdinfo@cavern.uark.edu.
+Messages sent via this address are received anonymously.
+If a response is desired, an address must be included in the message.